- 1 Introduction

 - 5 Special requirements for certain research projects

-The term ‘good scientific practice’ represents the standards that apply to scientific activities.
+The terms ‘responsible conduct of research’ or ‘good scientific practice’ represent the standards that apply to scientific activities.
 These standards are continuously being developed within the individual sciences.
-Good scientific practice are discussed internationally under the headings ”research integrity”, ”scientific integrity”, ”good scientific practice”, ”responsible conduct of research (RCR)” and ”ethics of science.”
-A serious breach of good scientific practice is traditionally referred to as scientific dishonesty (research misconduct).
+Good scientific practice is discussed internationally under the headings “research integrity”, “scientific integrity”, “good scientific practice”, “responsible conduct of research (RCR)” and “ethics of science.”
+A serious breach of good scientific practice is traditionally referred to as research misconduct.

 In Denmark, the individual research institutions are expected to carry out preventive and ongoing work to ensure compliance with good scientific practice.
-Since the 1990’ies, a public committee has had competence to hear many cases concerning scientific dishonesty (research misconduct) – previously the Danish Committees on Scientific Dishonesty (DCSD), now the Danish Committee on Research Misconduct.
-Some cases concerning scientific dishonesty have also been brought before the Danish courts.
+This is described in detail in the article about safeguarding the responsible conduct of research at Danish universities.
+Since the 1990s, public committees have been empowered to hear many cases of research misconduct – previously the Danish Committees on Scientific Dishonesty (DCSD), now the Danish Committee on Research Misconduct (DCRM).
+Some cases of research misconduct have also been brought before the Danish courts.

 How to establish good scientific practice

-The standards of good scientific practice are continuously developed within the individual sciences and in various forums nationally and internationally.
-There is currently not one sole authoritative description of all standards of good scientific practice, but a series of guidelines and recommendations can be found in the following documents:
+The standards for good scientific practice are continuously being developed within the individual sciences and in various national and international fora.
+There is currently no single authoritative description of all standards of good scientific practice, but a series of guidelines and recommendations may be found in the following documents:

 - The Danish Code of Conduct for Research Integrity, which was drawn up by a working group under the Ministry of Higher Education and Science and Danish Universities: